 Double digging is used by some gardeners to improve soil structure and fertility where vegetables have never been planted before.

-Where the soil is particularly poor, rocky, or where there is hardpan (nearly impenetrable ground) double digging can be used once to jump-start the garden.
+Where the soil is particularly poor, or rocky, or where there is hardpan (nearly impenetrable ground) double digging can be used once to jump-start the garden.
 Where the site is problematic chances are worms and soil microorganisms are simply not at work; double digging can actually improve the site and make it hospitable for worms and microorganisms.

 Here’s how double-digging works: